 Audience Who is this show for?
 Is it aimed at a specific profession?
 Is it family-oriented?
 Aimed at teens?
 Ask yourself who will be listening and what their concerns are; thinking with your audience in mind will help you make appropriate decisions down the line.

 Format What kind of show is this?
 A five-minute, daily check-in?
 A monthly roundtable?
 A 10-part series covering a specific topic?
 You’ll have to pick a format that works for your listeners and that you know you can stick to.
-For example, if you have a full-time job and three children under 4, you probably can’t do a daily interview show with custom sound effects and precision editing.
+For example, if you have a full-time job and three children under 4, you probably can’t do a daily interview show with custom sounds effects and precision editing.
 Perhaps a bi-weekly blog-style show is better suited.

 Personnel Who is working on this project?
 Will the show have multiple hosts?
 Will there be a separate editor and web producer?
 If you’re splitting duties with a partner it can help make the workflow more digestible, but this also means you’ll have to coordinate and work together.
 Make sure all parties are committed to their individual efforts, and to the podcast as a whole.
 You don’t want to ruin any friendships over what is supposed to be a fun new project.

 Scripted v.
 Talking Points v.
 Freeform Back to the show itself, there’s some further decisions to make about the programming.
 Scripted shows, as I mentioned above, are almost like audio blog posts where you read the content to a listening audience rather than have them read it.
 This may be the way to go if you aren’t great at improvisational conversation or if your strengths are more on writing than interviewing.
-Most discussion shows will have talking points or questions — elements to cover in each episode but still leaving room for personality — however there are some shows which are completely free-form and are essentially shows about nothing.
-While there is room for some variation in your shows — for example, a pre-written segment in what is otherwise a talking points show — it would seem odd if you have a short blog episode, and follow it up with a sprawling unstructured conversation the week after.
+Most discussion shows will have talking points or questions — elements to cover in each episode but still leaving room for personality, however there are some shows which are completely free-form and are essentially shows about nothing.
+While there is room for some variation in your shows — for example, a pre-written segment in what is otherwise a talking points show — but it would seem odd if you have a short blog episode, and follow it up with a sprawling unstructured conversation the week after.

 Main Topic What is your show even about?
 Probably should have asked this earlier, in fact.
 Unless you’re a great performing presence like Conan O’Brien or Stephen Fry, the topic of “whatever comes to mind” is probably too broad to keep you going week after week.